 Escapees must create new bonds and mourn the loss of whoever they have left behind.
 It is important to find reliable people during this time of transition; people who encourage autonomy and independent decision-making.

-Often, an abusive group or individual will ostracise or “shun” the escapee.
-Many people lose belief in a group, but stay silent, so that their family and friends won’t ostracise them.
+Often, an abusive group or individual will ostracize or “shun” the escapee.
+Many people lose belief in a group, but stay silent, so that their family and friends won’t ostracize them.
 This means living a double life, which is always difficult.

 Without help or expert advice, those who walk out may have a long journey ahead.
 We recommend Lalich and Tobias’s Take Back Your Life to shorten that journey.
 Janja Lalich has also co-written Escaping Utopia, which is specifically aimed at second generation members of abusive groups.